BISHOP FALL HIGHBALL CRAGGIN' CLASSIC

 5:00 PM: Get to Know Your Climbing Community Social Hour

 Join us for a diversity and inclusion conversation hour!
-This event will focus on the work of organizations working to promote diversity and inclusion in the outdoors.
-A representative from each group will briefly introduce themselves and their organization.
+This event will focus on the work of some incredible organizations working to promote diversity and inclusion in the outdoors.
+Groups include Paradox Sports, Climb the Gap, Natives Outdoors, Indigenous Women Hike, and more!
 After intros, the event will resume in an open-air market setting in which participants can mingle, ask questions, and visit as many different organizations as they would like.
 We hope to stimulate small, personal conversations that promote action.
 This is your chance to get to know and support some truly awesome organizations!

 7:30 PM: REEL ROCK 14 Film Fest at Bishop Twin Theatre with Comedian Monte Montepare